metosin/reitit/doc/frontend/browser.md

 `push-state` to navigate to new route adding entry to the history and `replace-state` to change route without leaving previous entry in browser history.

+See [coercion notes](./coercion.md) to see how frontend route parameters can be decoded and encoded.

 ## Fragment router

 Fragment is simple integration which stores the current route in URL fragment,